Host institution and work environment

 Candidates are expected to have a Bachelor and Master in Physics, Applied mathematics, Biomedical engineering or in related fields.
 Proficient English is necessary.
 Applications should be sent by email to Dr Jérôme Noailly (firstname.lastname@example.org) and to Dr Fabio Galbusera (email@example.com) and should include a full CV, letter of motivation, Bachelor and Master academic transcripts and the contact of two referees.

 Empa is the research institute for materials science and technology of the ETH Domain and conducts cutting-edge research for the benefit of industry and the well-being of society.

 Our Laboratory for Mechanics of Materials and Nanostructures is looking for a PhD Student in the field of Biomechanics

-Any other way of applying will not be considered.
+Applications via email will not be considered.

 We have an open PhD position to study the mechano-chemical organisation of cells from a physical and mathematical point of view.
 Individually or collectively, cells move due to mechanical and chemical gradients and doing so they self-organise in very specific forms.
 Understanding the physical laws under mechano-chemical gradients can head to establish new protocols in the control of cell structures.
 The final goal of the project is to manipulate cells so that the morphology of cell structures can be predicted, e.g. in biological-based prosthesis.